yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 )
 ```

-Kujiale scenes use a two-repository strategy:
+Kujiale scenes use a two-repo setup:
-1. Download RoboVerse USDA (main scene description)
+1. Download RoboVerse USDA (scene layout)
 2. Download InteriorAgent assets (meshes, textures, materials)
-3. Copy RoboVerse USDA to InteriorAgent folder
+3. Copy USDA to InteriorAgent folder
-4. Load USDA with relative references resolving to InteriorAgent assets
+4. Load with references resolving to InteriorAgent assets

-This approach gives you curated scene layouts from RoboVerse while leveraging the complete asset library from InteriorAgent.
+This gives you curated layouts from RoboVerse with the full asset library from InteriorAgent.

 ### Mode 3: Full USD